sxie21/model_serve_infra/README.md

     $ ./scripts/install_docker.sh
     ```
     - Make sure model deliverables model.py and model.pth are under model_serve_infra/torchserve/

+    - Some files are developped in windows and problems may occur from windows-style files, if encountered any issues caused by \x0d character, do:
+    ```
+    sudo apt-get install dos2unix
+    find model_serve_infra/ -type f -name "*.sh" -exec dos2unix {} \;
+    ```

 2. **To get everything all set**: